Matteo-Sperti/IoTomatoes/Devices/SimulatedDevices/README.md

 Optionally you can specify also:
 - **Location** of the sensor (latitude and longitude)

+## Multiple Devices

+It is possibile to run multiple devices (each one in a different container) using the [docker-compose.yml](docker-compose.yml) file.
+It runs all the five devices in the [Simulated Devices](./) folder.
+For each of them it is possible to customize the configuration file and the Dockerfile.
+All the devices uses the host network.

 ## Devices Simulator

 The device simulator is a python script that simulates a set of devices.